isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

 ### Adding a section to the foia_agency_report migration

-Each section of the annual report has a corresponding section of the XML file, and we should be able to handle them all as described in the previous section.
+[The middle](#the-middle) describes how a section's component data is imported into paragraph items from a corresponding section of the XML file.
+In addition to this, we also need to attach the imported paragraphs to the annual report node.
 There are some nested Paragraphs, and handling those will be a little different (see `Special sections` below).

-In addition to adding two migrations as described in the section [The middle](#the-middle), you will have to update the`foia_agency_report` migration in`migrate_plus.migration.foia_agency_report.yml` by doing the
-following:
+To do this, the `foia_agency_report` migration in `migrate_plus.migration.foia_agency_report.yml` needs to be updated to import the section's "agency overall" data and attach the imported paragraph items to the annual report node.
+The basic process looks like the following:

  1. Add fields in the `source/fields` section.
  2. Map those fields in the `process` section.
 Remember that most destination